The Manufacturing and Engineering Industry Reference Committee (IRC), supported by IBSA Manufacturing.

 • Release 3.0 is currently being prepared for public consultation.
 A previous round of consultation concluded in August 2019.

-The MEM05 Metal and Engineering Training Package qualifications and associated units of competency needed to be reviewed and revised to align with the Standards for Training Packages 2012, in particular:
+The MEM05 Metal and Engineering Training Package qualifications and associated units of competency needed to be reviewed and revised to align with the Standards for Training Packages 2012.
+The key changes focus on:

-• reflection of new/amended terminology as required by the Standards
+• reflecting new/amended terminology as required by the Standards

 What’s the latest?

 • Release 2.0 of this project was approved by the AISC in June 2019.